 - Drizzle the melted chocolate over the remaining cookies, scatter some edible flowers on your grain free cookies and get ready to enjoy them!!

-Leave a comment with your feedback below, and if you are up for more gluten free desserts go check out my E book “Healthy Italian Desserts Made Simple” that features over 75 amazing recipes to get you covered from breakfast to that post dinner treat we all love!
+Shared this recipe an your Facebook and Pinterest if you like or leave a comment with your feedback below!
+And if you are up for more healthy gluten free desserts, go check out my E book “Healthy Italian Desserts Made Simple” that features over 75 amazing recipes to get you covered from breakfast to that post dinner treat we all love!